alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-09-ruling-on-claim-jesus-not-raised-and-will-not-return.md

 source: "Majmu Fatawa Shaykh ibn Baz 1"
 category: [refutals, prophets]
 hijri: Muharram 21, 1442
-excerpt: "What is the ruling on those who deny Isa's return near the Day of Resurrection, claiming that he was crucified, but did not die and immigrated to Kashmir in India where he lived for a long time and died naturally?"
+summary: "What is the ruling on those who deny Isa's return near the Day of Resurrection, claiming that he was crucified, but did not die and immigrated to Kashmir in India where he lived for a long time and died naturally?"
 locale: en
 lang: en
 muftis: